gtModLoader/osgt-qol/README.md

 - Audio stuttering patch - Forces the game to stream all audio files from disk rather than try load in memory.
 Playback from memory is broken on Proton's AudioManager FMOD backend
 - Legacy Chat patch - Removes the chat update paddings, chat tabs and `[S]` symbols
 - No Guild Icon - Shifts Gem Store margin up to be next to Friends List
-- Good Night Title Screen - Changes the eye-searing sunny weather on title screen to a cozy night weather
+- Customized Title Screen - Changes the eye-searing sunny weather on title screen to a cozy night weather & adds OSGT-QOL watermark
 - Server Switcher - You can now connect to various servers without modifying hosts file with this mod
 - Cache Location Fixer - Binds game's cache folder to the same folder game installation is on.
 Useful for people that have multiple Growtopia installations. **NOTE:** Your save.dat is still shared between other installations
 - Bubble Opacity Slider - Backport of the modern client bubble opacity feature